armata/bitrack.tech/_posts/2017-8-24-fixing-the-telephone-wiring.md

 ![_config.yml]({{ site.baseurl }}/images/tel_wiring.jpg)

+(sorry for the rotated picture)

-As you can see on the picture, I've properly grounded the wire and connected the second telephone line too.
+As you can see, I've properly grounded the wire and connected the second telephone line too.

 The result is a great success -- the attainable rate has changed from ~9000/30000 to ~1000/42000: